Hyperfine structure: History

-In 1935, H. Schüler and Theodor Schmidt proposed the existence of a nuclear quadrupole moment in order to explain anomalies in the hyperfine structure.
+In 1935, H. Schüler and Theodor Schmidt proposed the existence of a nuclear quadrupole moment in order to explain anomalies in the hyperfine structure of europium, cassiopium (older name for lutetium), indium, antimony, and mercury.

 Theory

 The theory of hyperfine structure comes directly from electromagnetism, consisting of the interaction of the nuclear multipole moments (excluding the electric monopole) with internally generated fields.
 The theory is derived first for the atomic case, but can be applied to each nucleus in a molecule.
 Following this there is a discussion of the additional effects unique to the molecular case.

 Atomic hyperfine structure

 Magnetic dipole

 The dominant term in the hyperfine Hamiltonian is typically the magnetic dipole term.
 Atomic nuclei with a non-zero nuclear spin $\mathbf{I}$ have a magnetic dipole moment, given by:

 where $g_\text{I}$ is the g-factor and $\mu_\text{N}$ is the nuclear magneton.

 There is an energy associated with a magnetic dipole moment in the presence of a magnetic field.
 For a nuclear magnetic dipole moment, μI, placed in a magnetic field, B, the relevant term in the Hamiltonian is given by:

 In the absence of an externally applied field, the magnetic field experienced by the nucleus is that associated with the orbital (ℓ) and spin (s) angular momentum of the electrons: